PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 ##5.2 Hierarchical Clustering

-Tables 8 and 9 show that the Canberra metric gives an accuracy of 0.42 for the non-standardised data.
+Tables 8 and 9 show that the Canberra metric gives an accuracy of 0.42 for the non-standardized data.
 The Euclidean and Minkowski methods give slightly worse accuracy of 0.41 for the standardized data, as in K-mean, this is contrary to expectations.
-The sensitivity and precision calculated for standardised and non-standardised data are shown in tables 10 to 13.
+The sensitivity and precision calculated for standardized and non-standardized data are shown in tables 10 to 13.

 The results are again inconsistent,  a high precision and sensitivity of 0.69 and 0.68 is achieved for \textit{S. anglia} using standardized data, but those values are 0 for \textit{S. Intermedia}.